emtes/se-unit-2-study-guide/README.md

 console.log(status);
 ```
+- no error because var has function scope, and its presently just in a block so it is accessible to the console.log

 6. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**

+- Variables declared with let and const have a block scope while var varibales are initialized in the lexical scope. var and let variables can be reassigned but variables declared with const cannot, although their values can be mutated.
+All variables are hoisted, but only those with keyword var are initialized as undefined.
+- See 2.4

 7. **Where does the following code throw an error?
 What type of error?
 Why?**